How Does Direct Mail Work?

 Design of direct mail piece

 The most important part of any direct mail piece is the headline.
 You can use a bold font to draw attention to the headline.
 Make sure the offer and call to action are visible and easily read.
 Your copy should also be legible, so avoid using unusual fonts or overlapping images.
 Generally, designers recommend serif-type fonts with little serifs for ease of reading.
-Use at least two fonts on a mail piece – one for the headline, one for the body text.
+Use at least two fonts on a mail piece – one for the headline, and one for the body text.

 Choosing a mailing list